 Eight new mission presidents and their wives have been called by the First Presidency.
 They will begin their service in July.

-Sister Whitesides is a former ward Young Women and Primary president, branch Relief Society president and seminary teacher.
-Born in Cali, Colombia, to Jesus Antonio Diaz and Fanny Astudillo de Diaz.
+Sister Correa serves as a seminary teacher and is a former ward Young Women president, ward Relief Society president and stake seminary supervisor.
+Born in Santiago, Chile, to Arnaldo Esteban Aravena Hermosilla and Hilda Elena Monroy de Aravena.

 Brent Jason Hillier, 55, and Klaudette Kelsey Hillier, six children, Grandview Ward, Parker Colorado Stake: Utah Salt Lake City East Mission, succeeding President John C. Eberhardt and Sister Sandra Eberhardt.
 Brother Hillier serves as an Area Seventy and is a former stake president, stake presidency counselor, high councilor, bishop, ward Young Men president and missionary in the Michigan Lansing Mission.
 President, Benefit Health Advisor.
 Born in Salt Lake City to Robert Brown Hillier and Belva Virginia Hobson Hillier.

 Sister Hillier serves as a seminary teacher and is a former ward Primary president, ward Relief Society and Young Women presidency counselor, ward missionary and gospel doctrine teacher.
 Born in Salt Lake City to Edward Bernard Kelsey Jr. and Joan Marie Davis Kelsey.